-Unacceptable conduct
+Unacceptable Conduct

-- interferes with the learning of others

-- physically or verbally harms or threatens people (including the use of technology such as computers, the internet, email, text messaging, or chat rooms)

-- creates unsafe conditions

-- includes theft or damage to property
+- Interferes with the learning of others - Physically or verbally harms or threatens people (including the use of technology, such as the internet, email, text messaging, or chat rooms) - Creates unsafe conditions - Demonstrates a lack of caring for self, others, or the community - Includes using/naming a physical illness, disability, or condition to threaten, harass or intimidate others in the community - Includes theft or damage to property - Includes illegal acts, such as possession or distribution of illegal or restricted substances, possession or use of weapons, theft of or damage to property

-- acts of bullying, includes but is not limited to physical and verbal intimidation, harassment and cyber bullying, occurring on or off school property (District Policy 17)

-- includes using/naming a physical illness, disability or condition to threaten, harass or intimidate others in the community is unacceptable

-- physical violence

-- retribution against a person who has reported incidences

-- possession, use or distribution of illegal or restricted substances

-- possession or use of weapons

-- theft of or damage to property

-The above list outlines examples of acceptable and unacceptable conduct and is not inclusive of all unacceptable behaviours.
-Students shall not discriminate against others on the basis of race, religion, sex or sexual orientation, or disability, or for any other reason set out in the Human Rights Code of British Columbia, nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of such grounds (Policy 17, no. 4).
+Students shall not discriminate against others on the basis of race, religion, sex or sexual orientation, or disability, or for any other reason set out in the Human Rights Code of British Columbia, nor shall a student publish or display anything that would indicate an intention to discriminate against another, or expose them to contempt or ridicule, on the basis of any such grounds (Policy 17, no. 4).